pin0S/learningML/log.md

 Today's Progress: Completed the exercises at the end of chapter 1

 Thoughts: I love exercises at the end of chapters really helps me cement what I've learnt

+## Day 94: Novemeber 29, 2018

+Today's Progress: Started Chapter 2 of HOML

+- learnt about ML project checklist and that I should use before starting any project
+- how to create workspace pg40
+- how to load data in to pandas (already knew but good refresher)
+- how to examine rows object.head()
+- how to get desription of categorical data
+- how to further examine attributes object.describe()
+- how to plot data

+Thoughts: Today was cool, I love using python, want to get better at jupyter notebooks and pandas.
+The book helps me achieve all these.

+It also gives me good ideas for mini blog posts and even code snippets for my instagram